Asabeneh/30-Days-Of-Python/readme.md

 26. Join the following lists:
     ```py
     front_end = ['HTML', 'CSS', 'JS', 'React', 'Redux']
-    back-end = ['Node','Express', 'MongoDB']
+    back_end = ['Node','Express', 'MongoDB']
     ```
-27. After joining the lists in question 25.
+27. After joining the lists in question 26.
 Copy the joined list and assigned it to a variable full_stack.
 Then insert, Python and SQL after Redux.
 28. The following is a list of 10 students ages:
 ```sh
 ages = [19, 22, 19, 24, 20, 25, 26, 24, 25, 24]
 ```
   * Sort the list and find the min and max age
   * Add the min age and the max age
-  * Find the median age(two middle items divided by two)
+  * Find the median age(one middle item or two middle items divided by two)
   * Find the average age(all items divided by number of items)
   * Find the range of the ages(max minus min)
   * Compare the value of (min - average) and (max - average), use *abs()* method